alhanampi/liteflix/README.md

 ## Installation

-This is a nextJS project, so all you have to do is clone it and then
+This is a nextJS project, so all you have to do is clone it and then,

 ```bash
   npm i
   npm run dev
 ```

-And done! you have it all set
+And done! you have it all set.

 ## Tech Stack